microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 ## In conclusion

-I hope you will appreciate the extra CPU time and RAM you get out of using VS Code 1.9, and that we can continue to empower you to code in an efficient and pleasant way.
+I hope you will appreciate the extra CPU time and RAM you get from upgrading to VS Code 1.9 and that we can continue to empower you to code in an efficient and pleasant way.

 Happy coding!